Effects of long-term contact lens wear on the cornea: Structural change

 Long-term use of soft hydrogel contact lenses has been shown to alter the following in the cornea: epithelial oxygen uptake, epithelial thickness, stromal thickness, and corneal endothelial morphology.
 Furthermore, the formation of epithelial vacuoles and microcysts has been observed following long-term contact lens wear.
 Vacuoles are fluid-filled chambers that begin to appear one week after extended contact lens use begins; their number increases over time with extended contact lens wear.
 Microcysts tend to appear three months after contact lens wear begins and increase in number over time as long as contact lens wear resumes.
 On average, over five times as many epithelial microcysts than normal have been observed in long-term contact lens wearers.
+The hypoxic environment the cornea experiences when hydrogel contact lenses are worn is conducive to forming microcysts and vacuoles, most likely due to suppression of corneal endothelium metabolism.